Florey History, Family Crest & Coats of Arms

 Early History of the Florey family

-Another 237 words (17 lines of text) covering the years 1203, 1285, and 1402 are included under the topic Early Florey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Florey research.
+Another 121 words (9 lines of text) covering the years 1203, 1285, and 1402 are included under the topic Early Florey History in all our PDF Extended History products and printed products wherever possible.

 Florey Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Florey family name include Florey, Flory, Flurry, Flury, Flurrie, Fleury and others.

 Early Notables of the Florey family (pre 1700)